bradleyeckert/hermes/docs/mole.md

 `mole` uses a symmetric algorithm for encryption and a keyed HMAC (hash) algorithm for message integrity.

-The default protocol used by `mole` is XChaCha20-SipHash.
+The default protocol used by `mole` is **XChaCha20-Blake2s**.
 Xchacha20 is a long-IV version of [ChaCha20](https://en.wikipedia.org/wiki/Salsa20).
 For forward compatibility, a 128-bit IV is used instead of XChaCha20's 192-bit IV.
-[SipHash](https://en.wikipedia.org/wiki/SipHash) is a keyed HMAC.
-A version with 16-byte output authenticates the entire message, including the plaintext header, so that the header cannot be altered.
+[Blake2s](https://datatracker.ietf.org/doc/html/rfc7693.html) is used as a keyed HMAC.
+Its 16-byte output authenticates the entire message, including the plaintext header, so that the header cannot be altered.
+Originally, SipHash was going to be the keyed HMAC, which would have been fine except for use cases where an attacker has infinite time to crack SipHash, so Blake2s is used instead.

 Cryptographic functions are called through function pointers held in the port's `struct`.
 Other AEAD algorithms may be plugged in by using the default setup as a template.
 To keep it simple, the following lengths are fixed:

 - 256-bit Encryption key
-- 128-bit HMAC key
+- 256-bit HMAC key
 - 128-bit Encryption IV
 - 128-bit HMAC hash